In 2022, tuition for full-time students at Martin Luther College was $17,770 a year.

 If this makes attending the college of your dreams feel scary, remember, the displayed price of tuition doesn't give you enough information to determine the actual cost of attending any given college.
 Many students owe much less than the total tuition after grants, scholarships, and tuition discounts kick in.
 And, student loans can make theprice of collegemore manageable until after graduation.

 Martin Luther College is a private, religious institution, so it has the same tuition for residents of Minnesota as it does for residents from other states.

-Tuition at Martin Luther College is the same for all students.
+Tuition at Martin Luther College is the same for each student.

-Room and board at Martin Luther College is $6,680 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Martin Luther College is $7,280 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat all or some of your meals the school dining facilities.

 |Total Estimated Costs|

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Martin Luther College undergrads use financial aid to finance their education.
 In 2022, 501 of the 755 undergrads enrolled received financial aid.
 Martin Luther College meets 72.9% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $14,325 a year.
 Around 93% of Martin Luther College undergrads take out student loans to cover any remaining costs.
 Martin Luther College graduates who have student loans graduate with an average of $22,848 of student loan debt.

 The average debt for each loan type varies.